 Back when I was involved with hiring acts for the SoNo Arts Celebration, I always made a point of including them on our bill.
 They were always well received and kept the crowd bopping while taking in the eclectic arts that filled the streets of South Norwalk during this Arts Festival.

 This is a band not to be missed.
-I recommend them highly.
-I dare you not to dance while taking in their intoxicating syncopation!

 Get out and see local music.
 Make sure Otis & the Hurricanes is on your list!